ubaldot/vim-outline/README.md

 That's all!

-Well, in reality it is not, in-fact Vim-outline further provides you with the following features:
+Well, in reality is not, in-fact Vim-outline further provides you with the following features:

-1. locate your current position with respect to the outline,
+1. locate your current position on the outline,
 2. jump from outline entries to the corresponding buffer lines,
 3. feed you with random motivational quote if a *filetype* is not supported.
    [Cringe mode ON!]

-At the time I was working with Python and Vim9script, hence only Python and Vim9Script are supported by default, but you can easily add other languages.
+At the time I was working with Python and Vim9script, hence Python and Vim9Script are supported by default, but you can easily add other languages.
 See `:h OutlineAddNewLanguages`.